On the intersection of local Arthur packets for classical groups and applications: ``The" local Arthur parameter of a representation of Arthur type

-The proof above is based on the argument that if $ui^{-1}$ of type 3' (see Definition \ref{def ui inverse}) is not applicable, then $\EE$ is absolutely maximal if and only if $ dual(\EE)$ is minimal.
-To determine whether $ui^{-1}$ of type 3' is applicable or not, we give the following characterization.
+The proof above is based on the argument that if $ui^{-1}$ of type 3' (see Definition \ref{def ui inverse}) is not applicable, then $\EE$ is absolutely maximal if and only if $ dual(\EE)$ is minimal and $dual_k^{+}$ is not applicable on $dual(\EE)$ under any admissible order.
+As explained in Remark \ref{rmk partial dual}, $dual_k^{-}$ is applicable on $\EE$ if and only if $ui_{0,k}$ is applicable on

+where the index $0$ corresponds to the extra row $([-1/2,-1/2]_{\rho},0,1)$ added by the phantom operator of Atobe (\cite[Definition 3.4]{Ato22}).
+In the next lemma, we show that the applicability of $ui^{-1}$ of type 3' can also be detected by adding an extra phantom row of the form

+where $x > -1/2$.
+To give a motivation, recall that in Definition \ref{def ui} (also Definition \ref{ui def}), we delete the $j$-th row, which is of the form $([x,x+1]_{\rho},0,\eta)$, when the $ui_{i,j}$ is of type 3'.
+If we formally keep this row and then take dual, one may expect from Corollary \ref{cor ui inverse} that $ui_{j,i}$ is applicable on $dual(ui_{i,j}(\EE))$.
+A calculation indicates that if we raise the $j$-th row of $dual(ui_{i,j}(\EE))$ to the top of it by row exchanges, it becomes the phantom row described above.

 \begin{lemma} Suppose $\EE= \in \Rep^{(P')}$ and